-The XMLFormatter converts XML types used by ESO actors (i.e. LoSOs, SoF and SoP) into a human-readable form.
+The XMLFormatter converts XML types used by ESO actors (i.e. Dataset, SoF and SoP) into a human-readable form.

-- Include Header and Footer: if true then the output string contains a simple header and footer in: the input XML string out: a human-readable formatted string
+- Include Header and Footer: if true then the output string contains a simple header and footer

+- xml in: the input XML string

+- text out: a human-readable formatted string